JavaFXpert/quantum-music-playground/README.md

 # Quantum Music Playground
 ## Summary

 Playground for composing music using quantum states.
-Implemented as a Max for Live device in Ableton Live 11.
+Implemented as a Max for Live device in Ableton Live 11, and includes a MicroQiskit quantum simulator.
 Apache 2.0 licensed.
-Developed by James L. Weaver.
+Developed by James L. Weaver, [@JavaFXpert on Twitter](https://twitter.com/JavaFXpert).

 ![Quantum Music Playground screenshot](./images/qmp_0_9_screenshot.png)

 > Please note that it is ***not*** necessary to have prior knowledge of quantum computing in order to use Quantum Music Playground.
 We'll sneak in what you need to know as we go along, and will reference helpful (but not essential to internalize) resources.
+>
+> It is necessary to have a version of Ableton Live that supports Max for Live devices, which is [available as a free trial](https://www.ableton.com/en/trial/) at the time of this writing.

 ## Introduction

 The Quantum Music Playground is a tool for composing music, as well as an enjoyable way of gaining intuition about quantum circuits and states.
-It is implemented as a Max for Live device in the Ableton Live 11 digital audio workstation (DAW).
+It is implemented as a Max for Live device in the Ableton Live 11 digital audio workstation (DAW), and includes a MicroQiskit quantum simulator..
 The following screenshot shows an Ableton Live Session View that contains [MIDI](https://en.wikipedia.org/wiki/MIDI) clips that play an arrangement of the well known song entitled *Twinkle Twinkle Little Star*.

+> The Ableton Live set from which many of the examples in this tutorial were taken may be [downloaded](https://github.com/JavaFXpert/quantum-music-playground/raw/master/sets/twinkle.als) from the [Quantum Music Playground repository](https://github.com/JavaFXpert/quantum-music-playground).

 ![Twinkle song kick drum part](./images/twinkle_kick_screenshot.png)